Skip to main content

 The Material Element Test

 The material element test is the second most commonly used test in the U.S. and is relied upon by 8 states to evaluate whether a game is skill or chance based.
 The test asks the question of whether chance plays a material role in determining a game’s outcome.
 As an example, in games like Minesweeper, a great deal of skill is generally exercised by players, but there are moments when players are forced to guess at random, with the results of that guess determining the winner and loser of the game.
-Skill predominates but chance plays the material role in determining the game’s outcome.
+Skill predominates but chance plays a material role in determining the game’s outcome.

 Where does Skillz offer real prize competitions?